-Although the DFA-1310B1 is sufficiently robust to survive the electromagnetic pulses generated by nearby lighting strikes, it cannot survive a direct hit as discussed more fully in Appendix C. With regard to lightning protection, however, the far more overriding issue is that of operator safety.
+Although the DFA-1405B1 is sufficiently robust to survive the electromagnetic pulses generated by nearby lighting strikes, it cannot survive a direct hit.
+With regard to lightning protection, however, the far more overriding issue is that of operator safety.

 DANGER